 Project Description: This project widens a six lane bridge and approaches to seven lanes to accommodate a median turn lane and seismically retrofits the existing bridge.
 Improvements at the intersections of Bear Valley Road and Industrial Road and Bear Valley Road and Ridgecrest Road will improve operational efficiency.

-Project Lead Agency: City of Victorville Current Development Phase: Construction Complete for Beneficial Use: 2023
+Project Lead Agency: City of Victorville Current Development Phase: Construction Complete for Beneficial Use: 2023 Funding Plan: The project is funded as shown in the table below.

 BEAR VALLEY ROAD OVERHEAD AT BNSF (1,000s)